pflanze/chjize/README.md

 Set up for Scheme mentoring: `coworking` target (see there for details), plus Scheme.

-### remove-xserver
+### slim-desktop-server

-Remove xorg and xserver-xorg packages.
+`slim-desktop`, but then remove xorg and xserver-xorg packages.
 This is a horrible HACK for cases where they should never be installed in the first place but I can't figure out why they are.
-(This is called from within the slim-desktop rule.)

 ### sources-bullseye